Lingo56/portfolio/content/projects/Nvidia-Reflex-App.md

 Final project for CMPT 353 - Computational Data Science

-- Developed critical data analysis programs in Python, utilizing SciPy, scikit-learn, Matplotlib, and Nvidia FrameView to analyze PC latency across various games.
-- Investigated the impact of Nvidia Reflex on input latency under different GPU loads and graphical settings.
+This was a project designed to have us utilize the data science tools we learned in class and apply them to a real world dataset.
+At the time I was diving deep into figuring out how to get the lowest latency possible out of my monitor.
+So, naturally I thought it would be perfect to gather a ton of latency data and analyize it for our final project!

+In the end my partner and I gathered data using Nvidia FrameView since getting data directly from our GPUs made the data much more consistent.
+From there we built tools to analyize Nvidia's generated .csv files with various python data science libraries.

+## Overview

+{{< spacer >}}

+- Built Python tools to analyze latency data.
-- Filtered and refined large datasets using machine learning techniques like LocalOutlierFactor to remove anomalies and smooth latency data.
+- Used machine learning to clean and smooth data.
-- Conducted statistical tests (t-tests, chi-squared tests) to confirm the significance of Reflex's impact on latency reduction.
+- Ran statistical tests to measure Nvidia Reflex’s impact.

-### Key Findings
+Key Findings:

-1. **Latency Reduction**:
-   Reflex can significantly reduce latency, especially under high GPU load conditions.
-This was confirmed by t-tests with near-zero p-values.
+- Reflex greatly reduces latency, but mainly under high GPU load.

-2. **Impact of Graphics Settings**:
-   Reflex minimizes the increase in latency caused by higher graphical settings, with regression analysis showing a much lower slope for Reflex On compared to Reflex Off.

-3. **Consistency Across Games**:
+- Reflex lessens the latency increase from higher graphics settings.
-   Reflex's effectiveness is consistent across different games under high GPU load but shows minimal impact under low GPU load.
+- Reflex is almost placebo under low GPU load.

-### Challenges and Limitations

-- **Hardware Variability**: The analysis did not account for differences in hardware configurations, which could influence Reflex's effectiveness.
-- **Shader Caching**: Some data may have been affected by stuttering due to uncompiled shaders during benchmarking.

-### Tools and Techniques

-- **Data Collection**: Used Nvidia FrameView to capture telemetry data, focusing on PC latency and frame timing.
-- **Data Visualization**: Created clear and informative graphs using Matplotlib, with Loess smoothing for better readability.
+Challenges:

+- Results were difficult to keep consistent around a variety of hardware configs.
+- Data being affected by unpredictable variables (shader compilation, gameplay variation).

+Tools:

+- Python data science libraries: SciPy, scikit-learn, Matplotlib
+- Data collection: Nvidia FrameView
-- **Machine Learning**: Applied anomaly detection to refine datasets and ensure accurate analysis.
+- Machine learning: LocalOutlierFactor (for anomaly detection and smoothing)
+- Statistical analysis: t-test, chi-squared test

 ## GitHub Repository